EntrixAU/VibeCodingPlaybook/best-practices.md

 Accepted

 ## Context
-We need standardized approaches for AI code generation to ensure consistency and security.
+We need standardised approaches for AI code generation to ensure consistency and security.

 ## Decision
 - Use approved AI models for complex business logic generation